 - Allow patient to start a Vivitrol or Naltrexone Therapy immediately.

 Rapid Detox is a safe treatment option when performed:

-- In a Full-Service Hospital, which provides a number of different medical specialists, additional medical support and resources and no inpatient time restraint.
+- In a Full-Service Hospital, which provides an extensive amount of medical specialists and immediate medical support.
+Also, a hospital offers additional resources with no inpatient time restraints.

-- With admission a day prior to detox, for adequate evaluation and pre-medication to ensure safety and comfort.
+- With admission a day before detox, patients receive adequate evaluation and pre-medication to ensure safety and comfort.

-- In a private ICU room and with the physician’s undivided attention.
+- In a private ICU room where there is physician’s undivided attention.

-When considering the Rapid Opiate Detox, an initial task should be to determine what is the most important factors for you.
+When considering the best Rapid Opiate Detox, an initial task should be to determine what is the most critical factors for you.

 - Treatment Privacy and Comfort – Being accessed and treated individually and in your private room.

-- Cost – It is important to understand what you are receiving when considering costs.
-Rapid Detox Centers have cut on the quality of the facility, inpatient time allowed and level of medical care, so they could offer cheaper rapid detox and treat more patients; subsequently, patients’ safety and comfort are compromised.
+- Cost – It is essential to understand what you are receiving when considering costs.
+Rapid Detox Centers have cut the quality of the facility, inpatient time allowed and level of medical care.
+These practices will enable them to treat more patients; subsequently, patients’ safety and comfort may be compromised.

 Waismann Method is located exclusively in Southern California.
 The center offers the most advanced, safe, and private anesthesia detoxification treatment in the country.
 Patients travel to us from all over the world to receive one of the best opioid addiction treatments available.

-We do not squeeze patients into a one-size-fits-all treatment protocol.
+We do not squeeze patients into a room together with strangers.
+We also do not use one-size-fits-all treatment protocol.
 Our clinicians provide a thorough assessment to make sure we accurately diagnose and address your opioid detoxification needs.
 We’ve been setting the gold standard in Rapid Opiate Detox for two decades.

 Waismann Method® of Rapid Opiate Detox: